Lorem Ipsum

 Tip #7: Change Injection Sites

 To reduce the chances of skin irritation, switch up the spot where you administer your semaglutide shot each week.
-Put the injection in different places like your thighs, belly, or upper arm, subcutaneously, steering clear of veins [6].
+Put the injection semaglutide in different places like your thighs, belly, or upper arm, subcutaneously, steering clear of veins [6].

 Tip #8: Keep Track of Your Progress